02 Using the graphical user interface Aifeducation - Studio

 -

-Add Pseudo Labeling: If activated, pseudo-labeling is used during training.
+Add Pseudo Labeling: If activated, pseudo-labeling is used during training as described by Cascante-Bonilla et al. (2020).
 The way pseudo-labeling is applied can be configured with the following parameters:

 Max Steps: The number of steps during pseudo-labeling.
 For example, in the first step, 1/Max Steps pseudo-labeled cases are added, in the second step, 2/Max Steps pseudo-labeled cases are added, etc..
 Which cases are added can be influenced by Balance Pseudo-Labels, Certainty Anchor, Max Certainty Value, and Min Certainty Value.